 Types of 1031 Exchanges

 The most common type of 1031 exchange is what’s known as a delayed 1031 exchange.
-However, there are two other like-kind exchanges and each can be beneficial in specific situations and are right only for certain kinds of people.
+However, there are two other 1031 like-kind exchanges, a construction/improvement 1031 exchange, and a reverse 1031 exchange.
+Each can be beneficial in specific situations and are right only for certain kinds of people.

 1. Delayed 1031 Exchange